dmeulen/ndocker-amavisd/README.md

 # ENVIRONMENT VARIABLES
 Env var | Description | Notes
 ---|---|---
-AMAVIS_MYDOMAIN | The domain amavis is using |
-AMAVIS_MYHOSTNAME | The hostname reported by amavisd |
-AMAVIS_ACL | Space separated list of cidr addresses that are allowed to connect to amavis |
-POSTFIX_RETURN | Method to forward back to postfix | e.g. : `"smtp:[192.168.1.100]:10025"`
+AMAVIS_MYDOMAIN | The domain amavis is using AMAVIS_MYHOSTNAME | The hostname reported by amavisd AMAVIS_ACL | Space separated list of cidr addresses that are allowed to connect to amavis POSTFIX_RETURN | Method to forward back to postfix | e.g. : `"smtp:[192.168.1.100]:10025"` CONSUL_SA_USER_PREFS | Fetch sa user preferences from consul K/V | Set to `true` to enable.